USS Fitzgerald's leadership to be removed from their duties over June collision

 Benson was medically evacuated via helicopter due to the severity of his injuries and he placed on limited duty status on July 11.

-"There are a lot of sailors" who have underwent the non-judicial punishment process and "survived and done well," Moran said, but "when you look at what happened here, it's going to be pretty hard to recover from this."
+"There are a lot of sailors" who have undergone the non-judicial punishment process and "survived and done well," Moran said, but "when you look at what happened here, it's going to be pretty hard to recover from this."

 While additional non-judicial punishments could be levied at the "captain's mast" inquiry, due to take place Friday, Moran said that Aucoin "has already made the decision to detach for cause" the leadership team.